franciscojavierarceo/ruby-webpage/_posts/2016-08-01-DL-GBM-Step-Functions.md

 Interesting right?
 The NN learns a smooth function and seems to struggle with the boundary points of the threshold function.
 I should note that I tried experimenting with a variety of different parameters but most provided a result similar to this one (e.g., using a maxout layer, using dropout, increasing the number of numbers, hidden layers, various activation functions).

-Here we find that the specification for this NN wasn't able to learn this threshold function but we were able to learn it trivially using  GBM with respect to computation time of both algorithms.
-This most certaintly has to do with the activation functions and the fact that NN tries to learn a smooth decision boundary near the critical points.
+Here we find that the specification for this NN wasn't able to learn this threshold function but we were able to learn it trivially using GBM (at least with respect to the computation time of both algorithms).
+This most certaintly has to do with the activation functions and the fact that the NN tries to learn a smooth decision boundary near the critical points.

 Lastly, I thought I'd juxtapose the two residual plots (plots of the errors) as function of the two features because it further emphasizes the point that the MLP is learning an overly smooth function.